 Ferns — Various Families

-Ferns are not flowering plants and lack the separate male and female parts that form the basis of most flowering plants’ reproductive processes.
-Instead, ferns have spores which, when they fall in a suitably moist, shady place, are able to trigger the fern’s reproductive cycle.
+Ferns are not flowering plants.
+They lack the separate male and female structures that form the basis of most flowering plants’ reproductive processes.
+Instead of using seeds, ferns make spores.
+When spores fall on a suitably moist, shady place, they begin the fern’s reproductive cycle.
 Because ferns need liquid water for a crucial reproductive step, ferns are not found in sunny, dry locations.
 Fern structures have their own names:

-- A fern’s leaf is called a frond divided into pinnae which are in turn subdivided into pinnules
+- A fern’s leaf is called a frond.
+It is divided into pinnae, which are in turn subdivided into pinnules

-- The underside of the pinnules contain sori which in turn contain the sporangia which their turn contain the spores
+- The underside of the pinnules contain sori, which in turn contain sporangia, which produce the spores

 - Sori may be covered by a membrane-like indusium.
 A false indusium is a covering formed by a reflexed margin of the pinna / pinnule.
 Not all ferns have clearly defined sori